Byzantine weights. A few examples.

 Byzantine weights are common and come in many shapes and designs.
-Here are a few.
+Some are very simple with only the denomination inscribed and some are elaborate with artistic Christian designs.

-Many solidus weights are marked "N" for "numisma" which means simply "gold coin."
+Many solidus weights are marked "N" for "nomisma" which means simply "gold coin."
 The gold solidus was precisely maintained at 4.45 grams for hundreds of years and I do not know why so many solidus weights weigh so little, often close to 4.3 grams or less.
+Even late Roman weights with the words "Exagium solidus" ("the exact amount of a solidus" [translated by google]) on them usually weigh much less than a solidus.
+I am seeking the explanation.
+Let me know if you know, or even if you just have ideas.

 The Roman pound was c.
-324 grams and the weight of the pound declined gradually over time.
-It was 320 grams or less in Byzantine times.
+324 grams (Some scholars think it is 327 grams.)
+324 grams/12 ounces = 27.0 grams per ounce.
+The weight of the pound declined gradually over the centuries.
+It was probably 320 grams or less in Byzantine times.
+320/12 = 26.7 grams per ounce.

 A Byzantine weight marked "one ounce".
-The X-like symbol is for ounce and "A" is "one" in Greek.
+The X-like symbol (which usually has a loop connecting the bottom of the X) is for ounce and "A" is "one" in Greek.

 26.92 grams.
 This weight has a squat barrel shape, 14 mm high and 18 mm wide.